 This year was particularly not good for this fund.
 According to the latest monthly fund manager’s report, the fund is a victim of a global equity sell-off.
 As such, most of the equities in the fund’s portfolio ended in the red.

-With an exposure to DBS Group, OCBC and UOB, the investor is guaranteed a good return in the coming year.
-These, and a few others in the funds top ten equity holdings, are the best companies in Singapore.
+With exposure to DBS Group, OCBC and UOB, the investor is guaranteed a good return in the coming year.
+These and a few others in the funds top ten equity holdings are the best companies in Singapore.
 Therefore, if you wanted exposure to the best, Aberdeen is your destination for 2019.

-Further, Aberdeen Singapore equity fund enjoys a four star rating from Morningstar, a premier rating platform for investment vehicles.
+Further, the Aberdeen Singapore equity fund enjoys a four-star rating from Morningstar, a premier rating platform for investment vehicles.

 Eastspring Investments Unit Trusts – Singapore Select Bond Fund Class A